kandibedalaram-arch/Loan-Default-prediction-for-banks-/README.md

 * ROC-AUC
 * ROC Curve

-Logistic Regression and Linear SVC performed best with the optimal balance of Recall,F1Score and ROC-AUC.
+Logistic Regression and Linear SVC achieved the best balance between Recall, F1-Score, and ROC-AUC, making them the most suitable models for identifying high-risk loan applicants.

----

-## 🔍 Model Explainability

-* Applied Feature Importance techniques to identify key predictors of loan default
-* Used SHAP analysis to interpret model predictions and understand feature impact

----

-## 📈 Key Results
+Key Insights
-* Identified top risk factors:

-  * Income
-  * Interest Rate
-  * Credit Score
+* Low income increases the likelihood of loan default.
+* Higher interest rates are associated with increased default risk.
+* Customers with lower credit scores are more likely to default.
-  * Employment Status
+* Employment status significantly impacts repayment behavior.
-* Developed a risk scoring approach to support lending decisions

----

-## 💡 Business Recommendations
+Business Recommendations

-* Implement predictive risk scoring for loan approval processes
+* Implement machine learning-based risk scoring during loan approval.
-* Use conservative thresholds for high-risk applicant identification
+* Review high-risk applications before approval.
-* Offer co-signer or collateral-based policies for risky profiles
+* Offer additional verification or co-signer requirements for risky applicants.
-* Optimize interest rates based on predicted default probability

----
+* Use predictive analytics to improve lending strategies and reduce non-performing loans.

+Model Deployment

+The trained machine learning model was deployed as a REST API to enable real-time predictions.

+Deployment Workflow

+* Developed REST API endpoints using FastAPI.
+* Implemented request validation using Pydantic.
+* Tested API endpoints using Postman.
+* Containerized the application using Docker.
+* Deployed the Dockerized application on AWS EC2.
+* Managed version control using Git and GitHub.

+The deployed API accepts applicant details as input and returns a prediction indicating whether the customer is likely to default on the loan.

-## 🚀 Tools & Technologies
+Tools & Technologies

+Programming & Analysis

 * Python
 * Pandas
 * NumPy
 * Matplotlib
 * Scikit-learn

+API Development

+* FastAPI
+* Pydantic
+* Postman

+Deployment

+* Docker
+* AWS EC2

+Version Control

+* Git
-* Seaborn
+* GitHub

----
+Project Structure

+Loan-Default-Prediction/
+│
+├── data/
+├── notebooks/
+├── model/
+├── app.py
+├── requirements.txt
+├── Dockerfile
+├── README.md
+└── images/

+Future Improvements

+* Improve model performance using XGBoost or LightGBM.
+* Implement model monitoring and logging.
+* Automate deployment using CI/CD pipelines.
+* Deploy using scalable cloud services such as AWS ECS or Kubernetes.

-## 📌 Conclusion
+ Conclusion

-This project demonstrates how machine learning can be applied to credit risk analysis to improve lending decisions, reduce financial losses, and support data-driven banking strategies.
+This project demonstrates an end-to-end machine learning workflow, from data preprocessing and predictive modeling to API development and cloud deployment.
+It highlights the practical application of machine learning, FastAPI, Docker, and AWS EC2 to build scalable solutions for real-world credit risk assessment.

+Author

+[Your Name]

+* LinkedIn: Add your LinkedIn profile
+* GitHub: Add your GitHub profile